TijaniTatu/secure-password-manager/README.md

  ## 6. Multi-User Support Without Compromising Security:

-To add multi-user support for specific sites in a password manager system without compromising security for other sites, we can use **Attribute-Based Encryption (ABE)** with fine-grained access control.
+To add multi-user support for specific sites in a password manager system without compromising security for other sites, we can use <mark>**Attribute-Based Encryption (ABE)**</mark> with fine-grained access control.

 ### 🔑Approach:
 In this approach, each user is assigned unique cryptographic attributes (such as "nytimes-access") to control access to specific passwords.
 When a password is stored, it is encrypted using <mark>**Attribute-Based Encryption (ABE)**</mark> with conditions tied to these attributes, ensuring only users with the appropriate attribute (e.g., "nytimes-access") can decrypt it.
 Users can access shared passwords if they possess the correct attribute, while other passwords remain protected by different attributes.